The Red-legged Partridge

 Red-legged Partridge (Alectoris rufa)

-BUY A LITHOGRAPH ON CANVAS: You can choose any size |
+You can choose any size |

-Partridges and stubble
+Partridges and Stubble

 Red-legged Partridge (Alectoris rufa)

-BUY A CANVAS PRINT: At the size of your choice |
+At the size of your choice |

-This similarity between the two behaviours seems to be due toThe fact that, both in the territorial struggle and in the paraIn one case it is a nuptial relationship, an impulse of aggression predominates. inhibited by fear and the other by sexual attraction.
-The male of Red-legged Partridge courts his partner by crossing her path or circling around her.
-At other times, particularly If she appears after a short absence, the male presentstion and emits a noisy, loud kwerrooh! or a ¡000h! ¡000h! rushing towards it with its plumage fluffed out and the feathers on its nape erect.
+This similarity between the two behaviours seems to be due to..to the fact that, both in territorial struggle and in the paraIn one case it is a nuptial relationship, an impulse of aggression predominates. ..inhibited by fear and in the other by sexual attraction.
+The male of Red-legged Partridge ..courts his mate by crossing her path or circling around her.
+On other occasions, particularly If she appears after a short absence, the male presents..a great excitement and emits a noisy kwerrooh! or a ¡000h! ¡000h! ..rushing towards her with fluffed plumage and erect nape feathers.

 Red-legged Partridge (Alectoris rufa)

-BUY A CANVAS PRINT:
+PURCHASE A CANVAS REPRODUCTION:

-You can choose a personal size
+You can choose a custom size

 varying the original width (cms)